 Shrink Your Prints

-Printed denim is in right now—go for a small pattern (florals, mini polka dots) that won’t overwhelm your body the way a larger print would.
+If you’re petite and want to try the printed denim trend, go for a small pattern like florals or mini-polka dots that won’t overwhelm your body the way a larger print would.